ThomasSanson/the-devsecops-plugin/README.md

 ## License

-Ce projet est distribué sous licence EUPL v1.2 — voir le fichier [LICENSE](LICENSE) pour plus de détails.
+This project is distributed under the EUPL v1.2 license — see the [LICENSE](LICENSE) file for more details.